-In accordance with Australian law, it is mandatory for separated families to attempt family dispute resolution before the case is presented to the court for parenting orders.
+In accordance with Australian law, it is mandatory for separated families to attempt family and divorce dispute resolution before the case is presented to the court for parenting orders.
 If you are still a little confused about the entire mediation process, then simply take a look at the information below.

 During the mediation process, a mediator will serve as a neutral third party to help resolve your family law dispute.
 Their role is to be unbiased in the proceedings and ensure that the primary objectives of the mediation are met.